Schwartzblat/AlonRAT/README.md

 ## Some cool ideas I will probably implement:
 1. Encryption of the on-disk dll.
 2. Encrypt the code that access the peb.
-3. Inject to more processes to make this tool harded to uninstall.
+3. Inject to more processes to make some backups if one of the threads crashes.
 4. Anti Wireshark like tools.
 5. Anti debugging.
-6. Anti virust toal (sleeps, get a key from the server to enter a suspicious flow).
+6. Anti virust total (sleeps, get a key from the server to enter a suspicious flow).
+7. Automatic backdoors insertion.
+8. Encrypted communication with an AES key.

 ## Contribution